nhbess/weak_supervision_tutorial/README.md

 We recommend to use Conda environment.
 For that, please do the following:

-1. clone/download this GitHub repo
+1. Clone/download this GitHub repo
-2. create a new Conda environment:
+2. Create a new Conda environment:

 ```
 # go to the tutorials directory
 cd weak_supervision_workshop
 ```

-Install the Conda library:
+Install the Conda library with pip:
 ```
 pip3 install conda
 ```
+or download it online: https://www.anaconda.com/download

 Create a new Conda environment and **specify the Python version (3.8)**:
 ```